The core of housing markets from an agent's perspective: Is it worth sprucing up your home?: Introduction.

-It is clear that an increase in the value of $a$'s house may not always yield a \emph{strict} improvement for~$a$ (as a trivial example, some core allocation may assign~$a$ her top choice even before the change), but one may wonder if we can efficiently determine when a strict improvement for~$a$ becomes possible.
-This problem turns out to be closely related to the question whether~$a$ can obtain a given house in a core allocation; in fact, we were motivated to study the latter problem by our interest in determining the possibilities for a strict improvement.
-Although one can formulate several variants of the problem depending on what exactly one considers to be a strict improvement, by Theorem~\ref{thm:strict-imp} each of them leads to computational intractability ($\mathsf{NP}$-hardness or $\mathsf{coNP}$-hardness).
+Contrasting our positive result for question~\Qiv{}, the slightly different question~\Qv{} turns out to be significantly harder: although one can formulate several variants of this problem depending on what exactly one considers to be a strict improvement, by Theorem~\ref{thm:strict-imp} each of them leads to computational intractability ($\mathsf{NP}$-hardness or $\mathsf{coNP}$-hardness).